Prenatal diagnosis

 Blood test for galactosemia

-Galactosemia is based on the inadequacy of galactose-1-phosphate uridyltransferase (classical galactosemia) or, more rarely, galactokinase or galactose-epimerase.
+Galactosemia is caused by a deficiency of galactose-1-phosphate uridyltransferase (classical galactosemia) or, less commonly, galactokinase or galactose epimerase.

 Blood test for phenylketonemia

-Disturbance of the metabolism of phenylalanine refers to a very common congenital metabolic disorder.
-Due to the defect of the phenylalanine hydroxylase gene (phage gene), the enzyme deficiency develops, and as a result, the block enters the normal conversion of phenylalanine to the amino acid tyrosine.
+Phenylalanine metabolism disorder is a very common congenital metabolic disorder.
+Due to a defect in the phenylalanine hydroxylase gene (PHA gene), enzyme deficiency develops, and as a consequence, a block occurs in the normal conversion of phenylalanine to the amino acid tyrosine.

-Immunoreactive trypsin in the blood of newborns (test for congenital cystic fibrosis)
+Immunoreactive trypsin in blood in newborns (test for congenital cystic fibrosis)

-Cystic fibrosis (cystic fibrosis) is a fairly common disease.
-Cystic fibrosis is inherited by autosomal recessive type, it is detected in 1 of 1500-2500 newborns.
-Due to early diagnosis and effective treatment, the disease is no longer considered to be inherent only in childhood and adolescence.
+Cystic fibrosis (mucoviscidosis) is a fairly common disease.
+Mucoviscidosis is inherited in an autosomal recessive manner and is found in 1 in 1,500-2,500 newborns.
+Due to early diagnosis and effective treatment, the disease is no longer considered to be limited to childhood and adolescence.

-17α-Hydroxyprogesterone in the blood of newborns (test for congenital adrenogenital syndrome)
+17α-hydroxyprogesterone in blood in newborns (test for congenital adrenogenital syndrome)

-17-Hydroxyprogesterone serves as a substrate for the synthesis of cortisol in the adrenal cortex.
-With congenital hyperplasia of the adrenal cortex or adrenogenital syndrome as a result of mutations in the genes responsible for the synthesis of various enzymes of certain stages of steroidogenesis, the content of 17-hydroxyprogesterone in the fetus, amniotic fluid and blood of the pregnant woman increases.
+17-hydroxyprogesterone serves as a substrate for the synthesis of cortisol in the adrenal cortex.
+In congenital hyperplasia of the adrenal cortex or adrenogenital syndrome, as a result of mutations in the genes responsible for the synthesis of various enzymes of certain stages of steroidogenesis, the content of 17-hydroxyprogesterone in the blood of the fetus, amniotic fluid and the blood of the pregnant woman increases.

-Congenital hypothyroidism may be due to aplasia or hypoplasia of the thyroid gland in newborns, a deficiency of enzymes involved in the biosynthesis of thyroid hormones, and a deficiency or excess of iodine during intrauterine development.
+Congenital hypothyroidism can be caused by aplasia or hypoplasia of the thyroid gland in newborns, a deficiency of enzymes involved in the biosynthesis of thyroid hormones, as well as a deficiency or excess of iodine during intrauterine development.

 Free estriol in serum

-Estriol - the main steroid hormone, synthesized by the placenta.
-In the first stage of the synthesis, which takes place in the embryo, the cholesterol produced de novo or coming from the pregnant woman's blood turns into pregnenolone, which is sulphated by the adrenal cortex of the fetus in DHEA, then fetal liver turns into α-hydroxy-DHEAS, and then into estriol in placenta.
+Estriol is the main steroid hormone synthesized by the placenta.
+In the first stage of synthesis, which occurs in the embryo, cholesterol, formed de novo or coming from the blood of the pregnant woman, is converted to pregnenolone, which is sulfated by the adrenal cortex of the fetus into DHEAS, then converted in the liver of the fetus into α-hydroxy-DHEAS, and then into estriol in the placenta.

 Chorionic gonadotropin in the blood

-Elevated levels of chorionic gonadotropin in the serum are detected already on the 8th-9th day after conception.
-During the first trimester of pregnancy, the concentration of the chorionic gonadotropin rapidly rises, doubling every 2-3 days.
+Elevated levels of human chorionic gonadotropin in the blood serum are detected as early as the 8th-9th day after conception.
+During the first trimester of pregnancy, the concentration of human chorionic gonadotropin rapidly increases, doubling every 2-3 days.

-In normal pregnancy, the concentration of PAPP-A in the serum increases significantly from the 7th week.
-The increase in the concentration of PAPP-A occurs exponentially at the beginning of pregnancy, then slows down and continues until delivery.
+During normal pregnancy, the PAPP-A concentration in the blood serum increases significantly starting from the 7th week.
+The increase in PAPP-A concentration occurs exponentially at the beginning of pregnancy, then slows down and continues until delivery.

 Prenatal diagnosis of congenital diseases

-Prenatal diagnosis is the most effective method of preventing congenital diseases.
-It allows in many cases to unequivocally solve the problem of possible damage to the fetus and the subsequent termination of pregnancy.
+Prenatal diagnostics is the most effective method of preventing congenital diseases.
+In many cases, it allows us to clearly resolve the issue of possible damage to the fetus and subsequent termination of pregnancy.